Corey Bailey

 improved oxide formulations allowed for increased dynamic range.
 Unfortunately,

-(namely the binder chemistry), and things started to go bad from there.
-Some of
+the binder and lubrication chemistry), and things started to go bad from there.

 As it turns out, that was an indication of things to come in later years.

-A surprisingly large percentage of polyester tape that has been stored for the last
+A surprisingly large percentage of polyester tape that was made in the last 40 years

-40 years or so, suffers from a condition known as binder hydrolysis.
-This is a
+or so, suffers from a condition known as binder hydrolysis.
+This is a condition

-condition whereby the binder (used to adhere the oxide formulation to the
+whereby the binder (used to adhere the oxide formulation to the polyester base)

 Ampex Corporation, one of the manufacturers plagued by the reformulation